JetJacobs/jetjacobs/README.md

 ### Hello
 I'm Jet Jacobs.
-I'm currently attending my Senior in software engineering at Iowa State University.
+I'm currently attending my senior year in software engineering at Iowa State University.

 ### What am I working on?
 * A IOT management app with accounts and real time data collection using MQTT